 How shall we live together?
 That is the fundamental political question.
-Aristotle points out-as we will read in this class-that human beings are unique among living creatures in that we cannot live solitary lives by ourselves, yet we also have no fixed method of organization.
+Aristotle points out that human beings are unique among living creatures in that we cannot live solitary lives by ourselves, yet we also have no fixed method of organization.
 It thus remains an open question under what terms we will organize our common life.
 Those who engage in political philosophy attempt to answer this simple yet knotty question.
 In doing so, they must determine what is permanent and what is malleable about human nature.
+They ask whether there is any conflict between the life of a good human being and the life of a good citizen.
 They weigh tradeoffs between liberty, justice, and stability-and confront disagreement over what those terms actually mean.
 They judge what sorts of institutions and qualities of character can best support a good political society.
 In this course, we enter into "the great conversation," in which political thinkers for more than two millennia have debated these questions with each other.